RenaSchott/Project2-JSGame/README.md

 - **Card flip**

   - The user needs to find the original image.
-  - By clicking on a card back where the user thinks it is the card is flipped back and evaluated.
+  - By clicking on a card back where the user thinks it is, the card is flipped back and evaluated.

 ![screenshot of the card flip](assets/readme-images/card-flip.png)

 - **User guess evaluation**

-  - After the user clicks on a card back the evaluation of the users choice is shown.
+  - After the user clicks on a card back, the evaluation of the user's choice is shown.
-  - Is the user guess wrong an appropriate alert displays and the user can try again while the card stays displayed.
+  - Is the user guess wrong, appropriate alert displays and the user can try again while the card stays displayed.
-  - Is the user guess right another appropriate alert displays congratulating the user and telling the user that after a short delay the game start new.
+  - Is the user guess right, another appropriate alert displays congratulating the user and telling the user that after a short delay the game start new.

 ![screenshot of the try again alert](assets/readme-images/try-again-alert.png)
 ![screenshot of the endscreen](assets/readme-images/endscreen.png)

 - **Scores**

-  - The score area is displayed under the images showing how many tries the user needed to find the original image by counting the correct and incorrect answers.
+  - The score area is displayed under the images, showing how many tries the user needed to find the original image by counting the correct and incorrect answers.
   - The playful font is used again.
   - The text is displayed in black and for the numbers are typical colors used to highlight their belonging (green for correct answers and red for incorrect answers).